SD-github21/readme-generator/README.md

 THEN I am taken to the corresponding section of the README<br>

 ### **Installation**
+(1) Click [here](https://nodejs.org/en/) to install Node.js on your local machine if you haven't already done so.
+Choose the latest LTS version for the most recent stable release.<br>
-(1) Clone this repository on your local machine<br>
+(2) Clone this repository on your local machine<br>
-(2) Navigate to the repository folder<br>
+(3) Navigate to the repository folder<br>
-(3) Type the following command in the command line to download the inquirer package:<br>
+(4) Type the following command in the command line to download the inquirer package:<br>

     npm install inquirer

 ### **Usage**
-(1) Navigate to the folder in which the project files are stored and run the following in the command line:<br>
+(1) Once the installation instructions above have been completed, navigate to the folder in which the project files are stored and run the following in the command line:<br>

     node index.js